 This is a sponsored post written by me on behalf of Food Lion.
 All opinions are 100% mine.

 Don’t you love easy weeknight dinners that don’t take long?
 Me too!
-This chicken, broccoli and pasta skillet is the perfect meal and all for under $10!
+This chicken, broccoli and pasta dish is the perfect family meal and all for under $10!

 More Tips to Save Money on Groceries

 Before you go shopping take inventory or what you have in your pantry, refrigerator, or freezer.
 You may not have eaten all the apples you bought.
 My kids have a tendency to put empty boxes back in the pantry so shake all those to see how much you have.